CAMA BEACH STATE PARK

 Cama Beach cabins, deluxe cabins and a bungalow are available for rent to individuals and groups.

-Cama Beach State Park features a park store at the north end of the waterfront cabins (near the historic gas pumps).
-When the park was operated as a fishing resort, the store was always the social hub.
-Guests would come to buy their supplies and enjoy a visit with resort staff and old friends.
+Cama Beach Historical State Park features a park store at the north end of the waterfront cabins, just east of the historic gas pumps.
+As a busy fishing resort the store was the Social Hub - guests would stop in to buy their supplies and enjoy a visit with resort staff and old friends.

-Today, the park store is once again the hub of activity at the park.
+Today the park store is once again the hub of activity at the park.
 Visitors can purchase a variety of supplies at the store, including snacks, groceries and souvenirs.
-Catering arrangements can be made there for special gatherings.
+The store also has a lending library with books, games and toys for all guests to enjoy.

-The store also is home of Beach Watch, a non-profit organization with volunteers who are eager to answer questions about the park and help visitors enjoy their time at Camas Beach.
+The store also is home of the Cama Beach Foundation, a non-profit organization with volunteers who are eager to answer questions about the park and help visitors enjoy their time at Cama Beach.